 Please refer to the Government Guidelines on the same.
 These are subject to change.

-DHA has given instructions to all Insurance companies to provide the required facilities for individual to get the COVID-19 treatment.
-At Government Hospitals, the testing is approximately around AED 200.
+DHA has given instructions to all Insurance companies and private facilities to provide the required facilities for individual to get the COVID-19 treatment.
+At present the testing is approximately around AED 150.

 No, these are different vaccines given for different medical condition and would not be helpful in preventing COVID-19